 The Great British Bake Off has become a TV staple after it burst onto our screens back in 2010.

 Over the years, the series has moved from BBC to Channel 4, and we’ve seen the judging and presenting line up totally change.

-So in honour of another incredible season getting under way, we’re taking a look back at the most disastrous moments from the show ever - including custard stealing and the iconic #BinGate.
+So in honour of the iconic show, we’re taking a look back at the most disastrous moments ever - including custard stealing and the iconic #BinGate.

 Viewers could have mistaken GBBO for an episode of Casualty, when 2012 winner John Waite sliced his finger on an electric mixer.